-- Choral experience with one of four choirs singing sacred music of the masters such as Palestrina, Morales, Brueckner and others.
-You’ll learn with our gifted faculty, with choices of a beginning polyphony choir for those new to polyphony, or three choirs for more experienced singers.
+- Choral experience with one of four choirs singing sacred music of the masters such as Palestrina, Faure, Michael Haydn, Guerrero, Morales, Hassler, Farrant, and others.
+You’ll learn with our gifted faculty, with choices of a beginning polyphony choir for those new to polyphony, and three choirs for more experienced singers.

-- A gala welcome reception and dinner at the ballroom at the Mundelein Auditorium on campus.
+- A gala welcome reception and dinner at the ballroom at the Wyeth Ballroom at the Sonesta Hotel

 - Book sales from the CMAA warehouse.
 We offer discounts on our books to all attendees and an extra 10% discount to CMAA members.